Orioles slug their way past Indians 13-0

 Mancini had another two-run single in the fifth that provided a 9-0 margin.
 Sisco added a two-run home run off A.J.
 Cole in the sixth.
 Sisco hit the 99th ball to land on Eutaw Street the previous night.

-Núñez got his 17th homer of the season off Mike Freeman.
+Nunez got his 17th homer of the season off Mike Freeman.

 Baltimore won consecutive games for the first time since May 4-6.
 The Indians have been shut out seven times this year.